Plato's Lemonade Stand: Stirring Change into Something Great

 I was glad to be told this little story, however true or apocryphal.
 It sure captures the way a lot of people get themselves into a situation where they feel trapped and don’t know what to do.
 We all have to learn how to read and understand the signs that are around us, use our imaginations well, and find the proper doorway that any set of circumstances will present us.

-I hope our time together recently has helped you remember the degree to which you can exercise important forms of inner control and outer influence in any situation.
+If you’ve heard my talk on Plato’s Lemonade Stand, I hope our time together on that topic has helped you remember the degree to which you can exercise important forms of inner control and outer influence in any situation.
 And I look forward to seeing the great artistic results of that in your life as you continue to open all the right doors and move forward in wonderful and productive ways.
 Please keep me posted now and then!

 Books on Our Inner Powers for Change